thehale/thehale.github.io/_posts/2022-11-30-why-i-use-the-mpl.md

 system](https://github.com/torvalds/linux) uses a copyleft license which requires anyone who shares an improved version of Linux to also share their source-code.
-Additionally, if someone copied an algorithm from the Linux code to build a a video game, all the code for the video game would have to be open-sourced even though a video game has nothing to do with operating systems.
+Additionally, if someone copied an algorithm from the Linux code to build a video game, all the code for the video game would have to be open-sourced even though a video game has nothing to do with operating systems.

 #### Problems with Copyleft Licenses